How Trauma Affects Memory: Scientists Weigh In On The Kavanaugh Hearing

 And when something elicits an intense negative emotion, like a trauma, it's even more likely to be encoded in the brain.

-"The stress hormones, cortisol, norepinephrine, that are released during a terrifying trauma tend to render the experience vivid and memorable, especially the central aspect, the most meaningful aspects of the experience for the victim," says Richard McNally, a psychologist at Harvard University and the the author of the book, Remembering Trauma.
+"The stress hormones, cortisol, norepinephrine, that are released during a terrifying trauma tend to render the experience vivid and memorable, especially the central aspect, the most meaningful aspects of the experience for the victim," says Richard McNally, a psychologist at Harvard University and the author of the book Remembering Trauma.

-That's because a high stress state "alters the function of the hippocampus and puts it into a super encoding mode," says Hopper, especially early on during an event.
-That's why "the central details [of the event] get burned into their memory and they may never forget them."
+That's because a high-stress state "alters the function of the hippocampus and puts it into a super-encoding mode," says Hopper, especially early on during an event.
+And "the central details [of the event] get burned into their memory and they may never forget them."

-Whether it's sexual assault victims, or soldiers in combat or survivors of an earthquake, people who've experienced traumatic events tend to remember the most essential and frightening elements of the events in vivid detail for life, says McNally.
+Whether it's sexual assault victims or soldiers in combat or survivors of an earthquake, people who have experienced traumatic events tend to remember the most essential and frightening elements of the events in vivid detail for life, says McNally.

 However, this doesn't mean that these memories include every detail of the event.
 The brain holds on to the most important stuff at the expense of the peripheral details.

-Take for example, a clerk at convenience store who gets robbed at gunpoint, says McNally.
+Take, for example, a clerk at convenience store who gets robbed at gunpoint, says McNally.
 "The person may often encode the features of the weapon, the gun pointed at him, but not recall whether or not the person was wearing glasses, because their attention is focused on the most central features of the experience."

-McNally says this would explain why Ford says she remembers what happened during the alleged assault, but she can't remember the date of the party or its location.
+McNally says this would explain why Ford says she remembers what happened during the alleged assault but she can't remember the date of the party or its location.

 "They were forgotten because they were never encoded," says McNally.
 "When somebody has an experience such as this, they're not necessarily saying, 'I better get down the address.'
 They're preoccupied with trying to escape this terrifying experience."

-Also, "people in general are not good about dating events, whether they're traumatic events or non traumatic events," he adds.
+Also, "people in general are not good about dating events, whether they're traumatic events or nontraumatic events," he adds.
 Unless there are other clues to the date, most people tend to forget when something happened.

 As for the memory of perpetrators of sexual assault, there's been little research on it, says Hopper.
 But what the research on emotions and memory suggests is the perpetrator's memory will depend on their emotional state, he says.